slatedocs/slate/source/includes/_endpoint-dataset.md

 Accessing any of the export URLs will return a `shoji:view` with an attribute `url` pointing to the location of the exported file to be downloaded.

-You may provide a filter of your own choosing by adding a zcl json string to the "filter" parameter The zcl is supplied in the same format as regular dataset filters.
-Here is an example url with filter on a categorical variable:

-`/datasets/{id}/export/?filter={"function": "==", "args": [{"variable": "000000"}, {"value": 1}]}`

-You can provide a selection of variables with the "where" parameter.
-Here is how you would limit the export to a single variable:

-`/datasets/{id}/export/?where={"function": "identify", "args": [{"id": ["000000"]}]}`

 Following rules apply for all formats:

 * All exporting happens synchronously.